kubernetes/community/contributors/devel/pull-request-commands.md

 A reviewer will be automatically assigned to your PR by the `k8s-merge-robot`.
 The reviewer will leave comments on your PR.
 Once all comments have been addressed, squash the commits and the reviewer will mark the PR as looking good.
-This can be done with the `/lgtm` command.
+The PR will also need to be approved by trusted approvers who are responsible for parts of the code base.  `k8s-merge-robot` will comment on your PR with the approval status of your PR, along with suggesting the appropriate members who can do this approval.

 ## PR merge